convox/console-app/README.md

 > **Note**: Replace `console-rack` with your rack name if different, and `orgName` with your actual organization name you set at user registration.

-7. After moving the rack, you'll need to switch to it again as it now has a new name:
+7. After moving the rack, you'll need to switch to it again as it now has your organization name attached:

 ```bash
 $ convox switch console-rack
 ```

-8. Verify the rack is now managed by the Console:
+8. Verify the rack is addressed and running:

 ```bash
 $ convox rack
 ```

-You should see the rack details showing it's now accessible through the Console.

 9. Confirm the rack appears with its organization prefix: